 THE PREY (1984)

-So yeah.
 There’s a wildfire.
 That’s the big shocker opening.
 Okay, there’s also a pretty classic slasher opening of an older couple in the woods getting chopped up by a killer POV after we fast forward to the present.
 In fact, the whole movie is killer POV.
 We only see the killer at the end.